Trump went even further than other uber-rich to shrink taxes

 More recently, embedded in the $2.3 trillion pandemic rescue package speedily enacted in March is a tax break piggybacked onto the earlier break for “pass-through” companies.
 Experts say it helps mostly millionaires.

 Proponents of the new tax break insisted it was needed relief for small businesses in dire cash-flow straits because of the virtual shutdown of the U.S. economy.
-Smaller pass-through companies, though, may not be as well-positioned in their financial accounting to take advantage of the tax change as the giants.
+Smaller pass-through companies, though, may not be as well-positioned as the giants to capitalize on the tax change.